coldshrine/study-notes/books/effective-java.md

 Under the right circumstances, it is possible to achieve near-linear speedup in the number of processor cores simply by adding a `parallel` call to a stream pipeline.

 ## Methods

+### Check parameters for validity

+Each time you write a method or constructor, you should think about what restrictions exist on its parameters.
+You should document these restrictions and enforce them with explicit checks at the beginning of the method body.

+If an invalid parameter value is passed to a method and the method checks its parameters before execution, it will fail quickly and cleanly with an appropriate exception.

+The `Objets.requireNonNull` method, added in Java 7, is flexible and convenient, so there's no reason to perform null checks manually anymore.

+For an unexported method, you control the circumstances under which the method is called, so you can and should ensure that only valid parameter values are passed in.
+Nonpublic methods can check their parameters using _assertions_.